lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 The Data Analysis module (`pyqt_app/modules/data_analysis.py`) provides tools for analyzing and visualizing test data.
 It:

-- Displays test data in a table with comprehensive columns
+- Displays test data in a table with comprehensive columns including environment data
 - Provides filtering options for test data with calendar widgets for date selection
 - Generates charts and visualizations for accuracy and velocity metrics
 - Allows filtering by various parameters including group size, velocity, and shot count